luigirizzo/netmap/WINDOWS/README.txt

 ------------ BRIEF DESCRIPTION ----------

-The solution Netmap.sln contains 5 different projects:
+The solution Netmap.sln contains the following projects:
-Netmap
-Netmap Package
-NetmapNdis
-NetmapNdis Package
-NetmapLoader

 netmap
     the core of the netmap kernel module, can be used by itself to